Car Accident Attorney Helping Victims in NYC

 The car accident attorneys at Scaffidi & Associates have decades of experience handling car accident claims.
 Although most cases involve negotiating with an insurance company, we know that the objective of insurers is to protect their profits.
-Armed with teams of attorneys and claims adjusters, these companies attempt to settle claims for as little money as possible.
+Armed with teams of personal injury attorneys and claims adjusters, these companies attempt to settle claims for as little money as possible.
 We leverage our knowledge of state insurance laws and negotiating skills to make sure our clients obtain the compensation they deserve.

 What is no-fault insurance?